strawberrrries-Syl/Java-Learning/notes/BST.md

 * If n has no children, detach if from parent.
 * If n has one child, move n's child up to take n's place.
 * If n has two children.
-Let X be node in n's right subtree with the smallest key.
+Let X be node in n's right subtree with the smallest key. remove X - X has no left child ans is easily removed.
+Replace n's key with X's key.